petitalx/leequotes-web-demo/README.md

 # leequotes-web-demo

-A simple website showcasing the leequotes lib
+Simple website showcasing the [leequotes](https://pypi.org/project/leequotes/) python library.

-Live demo available at http://lxnd.pythonanywhere.com/
+A live demo available at https://leequotes.petitapetit.io/

-## How to update the website (for maintainers)

-1. got to python anywhere dashboard : https://www.pythonanywhere.com/user/lxnd/
-2. open the web tab
-3. open a console in the directory of the source code and run `git pull`
-4. in the web tab, press "reload"

 ## How to install